onionhoney/roux-trainers/README.md

 Version Log:
 (v1.0.0) All work prior to 12/02/2020.
-(v1.0.1) 12/02/2020: Added edge position control for FB Last Pair trainer.
+(v1.0.1) 12/02/2020: Add edge position control for FB Last Pair trainer.
+(v1.1) 12/15/2020: Reworked UI.
+App bar now features a dropdown menu for selecting the mode.
+Scramble occupies its own row.
+Solutions are shown side by side with the sim cube in large screen.